 “He got hit on the elbow, blew his elbow up pretty good, especially (with it being) a right-handed thrower,” Vincej said.
 “So just being precautious.”

-Spokane tacked on runs in both the seventh and eighth inning to go back ahead by three before Everett tied it with their long-ball barrage.
+Spokane tacked on runs in both the seventh and eighth innings to go back ahead by three before Everett tied it with their long-ball barrage.
 Suisbel hit his Northwest League-leading 22nd home run of the season, fouling off two straight pitches to reach a full count before connecting on one down the middle.

 Denton left another one down the middle for Caron several pitches later, and the 22-year-old catcher took advantage.
-Supposedly the only time home runs are not rally-killers is when the rally consists solely of home runs.
+Supposedly, the only time home runs are not rally-killers is when the rally consists solely of home runs.

 “That was awesome, that was great,” Caron said.
 “I mean, we’re all competing and we were trying to come back in that game, and unfortunately just fell short.”